adamtilson/wie-2021w/wie-2021-sse.md

 If you test your code now, your ship should fall right down and through the bottom of the screen!
 We'll fix that in the next section.

 Finally, let's add the ability to move our space ship using up, left and right inputs.
-I've provided code blocks for this, they just need to be dragged into the correct slot.
+I've provided code blocks for this, they just need to be dragged into the correct slot of the input functions we previously created.

 Challenge 2: Using the world axes shown above, figure out which of the three velocity adjustment statements go with which input function.
 Solution below, so don't peek!